White House pushes COVID antiviral amid funding stalemate with Congress - NewsBreak

 During that period, the officials said, many doctors would prescribe Paxlovid to only the sickest patients, instead of anyone who would qualify under the emergency use authorization.

-Paxlovid can reduce the “proportion of people with COVID-19 related hospitalization or death from any cause by 88% compared to placebo among patients treated within five days of symptom onset and who did not receive COVID-19 therapeutic monoclonal antibody treatment,” according to the FDA’s statement from December.
+Paxlovid can reduce the “proportion of people with Covid related hospitalization or death from any cause by 88% compared to placebo among patients treated within five days of symptom onset and who did not receive Covid therapeutic monoclonal antibody treatment,” according to the FDA’s statement from December.

 The Biden administration is “in the process of buying 20 million pills of Paxlovid,” as part of the new effort, according to one of the administration officials.